raspberrypilearning/stamping-app/en/step_4.md

 --- /task ---

 --- task ---

 Select the Code tab for the Backdrop.

 --- /task ---

 --- task ---

-Add this simple code for the Backdrop:
+Add this code to the Stage:

 ```blocks3
 when stage clicked
 broadcast [add v]
 ```
-Look at the code and understand how it works.
+Look at the code and try to understand how it works.

 **Add me in: generic-broadcast **

 --- /task ---

 --- task ---

 Now create a sprite called Menu.
 Go to Choose a Sprite and select Paint to access the Paint Editor.

 **Add me in: generic-ChooseaSprite/Paint **